salmanmkc/Azure-Data-Platform/README.md

 ## Step 2: Configure the Azure Data Factory to use a Private Endpoint
-- Navigate to your Azure Data Factory that has been created in your resourece group
+- Navigate to your Azure Data Factory that has been created in your resource group
 - Go to the networking tab on the left
 - Change the Networking Access from Public Endpoint to Private Endpoint